If you don't want to hear about numbers, algebraic equations or geometry, rest assured - maths is so much more interesting than that.

 - They teach children how to organise their thoughts

-- The offer a different approach to difficult math problems through playful media such as maths puzzles
+- The offer a different approach to difficult math problems through playful media such as maths puzzles or shapes.

 - Maths games promote the use of trial and error to come to a solution, meaning the child has the opportunity to change their tactics